 About Rancho Santa Margarita

-The City of Rancho Santa Margarita is a master-planned community located in South Orange County, California.
+The City of Rancho Santa Margarita is a master-planned community located in South Orange County, California and adjacent to the cities of Mission Viejo and Lake Forest and the communities of Coto de Caza, Las Flores and Ladera Ranch.
 It is one of the youngest cities in the county, becoming the 33rd city on January 1, 2000.
 Rancho Santa Margarita is located in the shadow of the Saddleback Mountains bordered by Mission Viejo, Lake Forest, Trabuco Canyon and Coto De Caza.
 It is approximately 60 miles from Los Angeles and 80 miles from San Diego.
 The city is primarily residential with a mix of commercial, industrial, and environmental space.

 The city plans include maintaining the area’s small town spirit by promoting community events and public gatherings that honor the heritage of the land, the natural environment and open space within and around the community, and the families that live here.
 Rancho Santa Margarita offers many amenities for residents to maintain quality of life and meet the needs of the growing community including parks, pools, pedestrian and biking trails, community centers, and Lake Santa Margarita.

 There are many parks in Rancho Santa Margarita, including O’Neill Regional Park, a skate park, and a dog park.
 Also nearby are Starr Ranch Sanctuary, Thomas Riley Wilderness Park and Whiting Ranch Wilderness Park.
 The local community parks offer a variety of amenities from playgrounds and tot lots to ball fields and Olympic sized swimming pools.
 O’Neill Regional Park offers tent and RV camping, day use areas, and 18 miles of hiking, biking, and equestrian trails.

 For additional recreation, residents can enjoy the Lago Santa Margarita Beach Club which features a 12.6 acre man made lake and a swimming lagoon, plus over 16 acres of trails, parks, a lakeside beach, a community room, picnic area, and volleyball courts.
 Lago Santa Margarita is the site for many seasonal community events, including Screen on the Green, the Great Rancho Campout, the Halloween Festival, Annual Christmas Tree Lighting, and the Star Spangled 4th of July Spectacular.